getbraincloud/braincloud-docs/docs/api/2_capi/tournament/leavedivisioninstance.md

 </details>

 ## Method Parameters
+#### Method Parameters
 Parameter | Description
 --------- | -----------
-leaderboardId | The leaderboard for the tournament tournamentCode | Tournament to join initialScore | Initial score for the user
+leaderboardId | Id of the division leaderboard the user is in.